 A lost and found service is maintained at the school.
 Students are urged to accept the responsibility for their school clothing, equipment and supplies.
 It is asked that students not bring to school large sums of money or articles of great value which have no connection with school work.
 Articles that have been found should be taken to the school office.
 Their owners may then claim these articles upon identification.
-The return of lost textbooks is greatly facilitated by the student's name being written in ink in the front of each book.
 Students who find items or money not belonging to them are expected to immediately return these items to the office.